How to Make a Chair Pocket for Storage

-It is simply amazing what can be made with a single pair of jeans!
+I am excited to share with you How to Make a Chair Pocket for Storage using a recycled pair of jeans.
+It is simply amazing what can be made with just one pair!
 This particular pair was a favorite so once worn out in all the wrong places perfect for re-purposing.
 I am excited to share a bunch of creative and fabulous ways to turn a pair of jeans into useful classroom things, especially a classroom chair pocket for extra storage.
 These projects require a beginner ability to sew.

 Cut the jeans into square/rectangle pieces and sew on felt decorations.
 I used my die-cuts that I design for Sizzix to make these.
 All three of them come from the calendar collection.

 Sew the pieces together sort of like a quilt.

 Use your rotary cutter on your mat to trim the sides so you have an even piece.
 It should measure the length you want your pocket to be on the back of your chair by 2 inches over 1/3 of the width of your chair.
 You will need to do some measuring to make it fit.

 Fold your top down a tad and finish it with a wide zig-zag stitch.

 Cut another, larger piece of fabric to be twice the width of your denim piece and the same height/length.
 Pin the denim piece to the right FRONT side of the fabric.